BunyaPineTree/LethalCompany_ModelReplacementAPI/README.md

 Features
 -
-- A unitypackage based workflow to simplify model replacement and assetbundle creation.
+- A unity package manager based workflow to simplify model replacement and assetbundle creation.
 - A skin registry that allows the user to set specific skin names to specific models, default models replacements, or override that entirely and make all players the same model.
 It is also possible to except a model replacement from the registry entirely, and implement your own logic.
+- Native support for [UnityJigglePhysics](https://github.com/naelstrof/UnityJigglePhysics) as a free and highly functional method to implement bone physics into your model without needing to struggle with Assembly Definitions.
 - Seemingly client side
 - More Company cosmetic support
 - 3rdPerson and LCThirdPerson support
 - TooManyEmotes support
-- MirrorDecor support in progress
+- MirrorDecor support

 How it works
 -